Vyral/base-template/_posts/2021-06-21-how-our-market-has-changed-year-over-year.md

 The average sales price has gone up 2.72% in the last year, which is advantageous for sellers, who didn’t even have to do anything to their homes to enjoy this increase in value.
 Now imagine if you had some equity in your home even before 2020—you have almost 23% more\!
 This could be a great time for you to take advantage of the inventory shortage by selling your home.

 Both buyers and sellers are noticing that **homes are selling faster**.
-The average number of days a home spends on the market here in Tulsa is 24 days, which is eight days faster than the same time last year.
+The average number of days a home spends on the market here in Tulsa is 24 days, which is eight days faster than at this same time last year.
 Additionally, the list-to-sales price ratio is currently 99%, meaning that properties are selling faster and for more money.

 All this feeds into the absorption rate (or month’s supply of inventory), which is currently at 1.87.
 That means if no new homes came on the market, we’d sell all of what is currently available in almost two months.
 The lower the month’s supply is, the more the market favors sellers, which we’re definitely seeing today.